Infusing Experimental Reality into Complex Many-Body Hamiltonians: The Observable-Constrained Variational Framework (OCVF): Introduction: The Origen of the problem

-The accurate modeling of complex many-body systems, particularly the prediction of macroscopic properties such as phase transitions in ferroelectric perovskites, remains a long-standing challenge \cite{Ouyang2023}.
-The macroscopic behavior of ferroelectric materials like $BaTiO_3$, including its C-T-O-R phase transition sequence, is governed by a combination of microscopic interatomic interactions, anharmonic effects, and complex entropy contributions.
-While traditional classical force fields, e.g., core-shell models, depend on intricate physical intuition and laborious parameter fitting \cite{zeng2011thermo,wu2017electric,sepliarsky2004atomistic,asthagiri2006advances}, first-principles methods like ab initio molecular dynamics (AIMD) offer a quantum-mechanical description.
-However, the high computational cost of AIMD precludes the simulation of large-scale systems and long-time dynamics\cite{Ouyang2023,liu2018understanding,wang2016subterahertz,wang2014fano,wang2012atomistic,wang2011fermi}, a critical limitation for capturing collective macroscopic phenomena such as phase transitions.A prevailing modeling approach to bridge the gap between classical force fields and AIMD is the "bottom-up" machine learning potential (MLP).
-MLPs, particularly those based on Message Passing Neural Networks (MPNNs), have become a frontier standard method \cite{Ouyang2023}.
+Traditional strategies span classical force fields that require substantial physical intuition and laborious parameter fitting \cite{zeng2011thermo,wu2017electric,sepliarsky2004atomistic,asthagiri2006advances,padilla1996first}, effective-Hamiltonian-based first-principles frameworks and their modern data-driven extensions \cite{zhong1994phase,zhong1995first,ma2025active}, and ab initio molecular dynamics (AIMD), whose computational cost limits simulations to relatively small systems \cite{Ouyang2023,liu2018understanding,wang2016subterahertz,wang2014fano,wang2012atomistic,wang2011fermi}.
+Since phase-transition calculations typically require much larger cells and longer timescales and complex phase transition mechanism\cite{zhou2022strain}, an evident scale gap remains; to bridge this gap, bottom-up machine learning potentials (MLPs) based on neural-network descriptors have become a practical route, as demonstrated in recent BTO studies by Zhang et al. \cite{Ouyang2023,zhang2022structural}.
 The core of this bottom-up paradigm is to train a neural network to reproduce the high-precision potential energy surface (PES) generated from Density Functional Theory (DFT) calculations .
 Outstanding recent work, such as that by Ouyang et al. \cite{Ouyang2023}, has demonstrated the power of this approach.
-Using an MPNN (a modified DimeNet++ \cite{gasteiger2003directional}), they successfully constructed a high-precision BTO potential by fitting to the energies, forces, and stresses calculated by DFT (PBE functional) .
-Their model, under an NPT ensemble, successfully reproduced the C-T-O-R phase transition sequence of BTO \cite{Ouyang2023}.However, a problem remains: systematic deviation in the "skeleton" model persists,.
+Using an MPNN (a modified DimeNet++ \cite{gasteiger2003directional}), they successfully constructed a high-precision BTO potential by fitting to the energies, forces, and stresses calculated by DFT (PBE functional).
+Their model, under an NPT ensemble, successfully reproduced the C-T-O-R phase transition sequence of BTO \cite{Ouyang2023}.
+However, a problem remains: systematic deviation in the "skeleton" model persists.
 This bottom-up success exposes an unavoidable, fundamental problem: the accuracy of the MLP is shackled by the accuracy of its training data (i.e., DFT) \cite{Ouyang2023}.
 The neural network's accuracy is capped by its training set; it faithfully learns everything from the DFT data, including DFT's own inherent systematic biases .
-The work of Ouyang et al. clearly, and even quantitatively, demonstrates this: they found that the BTO phase transition temperatures predicted from their "bottom-up" training were offset,the simulation of polarization phase transition obtained from training with DFT exhibits severe distortion under the NVT ensemble, as shown in FIG. \ref{fig:results of DFT} [a].
-However, under the NPT ensemble, the polarization phase transition remains consistent with the lattice phase transition, as illustrated in FIG. \ref{fig:results of DFT} [b], [c], and [d],with C-T at 475K, T-O at 275K, and O-R at 100K \cite{Ouyang2023}.However, when we applied the same method mentioned above to perform simulations in an NPT ensemble environment with parameters set as timestep = 0.05 * units.fs, ttime = 50 * units.fs, and pfactor = 1e6 * units.GPa * (units.fs ** 2), we failed to obtain the same results.
+The work of Ouyang et al. clearly and even quantitatively, demonstrates this: they found that the BTO phase transition temperatures are predicted from their "bottom-up" training were offset,the simulation of polarization phase transition obtained from training with DFT exhibits severe distortion under the NVT ensemble, as shown in FIG. \ref{fig:results of DFT} [a].
+However, under the NPT ensemble, the polarization phase transition remains consistent with the lattice phase transition, as illustrated in FIG. \ref{fig:results of DFT} [b], [c], and [d],with C-T at 475K, T-O at 275K, and O-R at 100K \cite{Ouyang2023}.
+However, when we applied the same method mentioned above to perform simulations in an NPT ensemble environment with parameters set as timestep = 0.05 * units.fs, ttime = 50 * units.fs, and pfactor = 1e6 * units.GPa * (units.fs ** 2), we failed to obtain the approximate results.
 Moreover, catastrophic non-physical results emerged at low temperatures, which demonstrates that the initial model trained solely by DFT lacks robustness,as shown in FIG. \ref{fig:results of DFT}[e],[f].